C-Adam/Coding-Notes/HTML-CSS/Styling.md

 ```

 ### Use a{} to modify all hyperlinks

 ```CSS
 a {
     background-color: yellowgreen;
 }
 ```

 ### Selecting child classes/ids/objects (call the parent (#your_name) then the child (h2))

 ```CSS
 #your_name h2 {
     color: olivedrab;
 }
 ```

+### Use the w3c validator website to check html code for errors